1. Improving and quantifying bacterial penetration

 - Clustering of MS² spectra using unsupervised methods to aid the identification of secondary metabolites from Pseudomonas aeruginosa.
 Depke T, Franke R, Brönstrup M. J Chromatogr B (2017) pii: S1570-0232(17)30999-6. doi:10.1016/j.jchromb.2017.06.002.

-The HZI S3-facility offers the opportunity to investigate the properties of pathogenic viruses and bacteria.
-One task addressed by the Department of Chemical Biology is the screening of (natural-) compound libraries for new anti-viral-agents.
-This is accomplished by an automated pipetting robot which can be operated under S3-safety conditions.
-In an ongoing project, the malignant hepatoma cell-line Huh-7 is cultivated in 96-wells and subjected to Dengue Virus.
+The HZI S3 facility offers the opportunity to investigate the properties of pathogenic viruses and bacteria.
+One task addressed by the Department of Chemical Biology is the screening of (natural-) compound libraries for new anti-viral agents.
+This is accomplished by an automated pipetting robot which can be operated under S3 safety conditions.
+In an ongoing project, the malignant hepatoma cell line Huh-7 is cultivated in 96 well plates and infected with Dengue virus.
 After addition of compounds and viral infection, cells are fixed and immunostained for viral epitopes.
 Finally, the percentage of infected cells is determined by automated fluorescence microscopy.

-By applying different modifications to this high-content screening approach, our group intends to identify new anti-viral compounds blocking virus/host-interactions or interfering with viral replication and viral maturation.
+By applying different modifications to this high-content screening approach, our group intends to identify new anti-viral compounds that block virus/host-interactions or interfere with viral replication and maturation.